 Sit n Go Advanced Strategy: Two Big Stacks vs One Small Stack

-The situation where their are two big stacks versus one small stack when three handed is a very interesting situation, and sometimes a little short term luck is needed.
+The situation with two big stacks versus one small stack when three-handed is an intriguing dynamic, where strategic play and skillful decision-making can often overcome short-term variance.
 Lets look at how you play as one of those big stacks.

 How to Play as One of the Big Stacks

-You still want to be very aggressive, but when you are on the button, you need to limit your raising range to approximately the top 30% hands, because the other big stack will have better odds to call if there is dead money from the other blind in the pot.
+You still want to play aggressively, but when you are on the button, you should limit your raising range to the top 30% of hands.
+This ensures that you’re making strategic decisions, as the other big stack will have better odds to call if there are additional chips in the pot from the blinds.

 Look at this example: In a $20+2 SNG, you and another big stack both have exactly 6,500 chips, and the small stack has 500.
 You know your big stack opponent to be a good, thinking player.